FAIZMOHD1/Campus-Collaborate/README.md

 * Ask for Help: Use the ask-for-help section to seek assistance or share ideas.
 * Review Courses: Review the courses you have taken to help others make informed decisions.

+## Technologies Used

+* Web Sockets, Cloudinary, React, Node.js and MongoDb.